cplee1/MWAX-Processing-Pipeline/README.md

 # MWAX Processing Pipeline
-Nextflow pipelines for processing VCS pulsar observations.
+Nextflow workflows for processing VCS pulsar observations.
 These pipelines are more up to date but less comprehensive than mwa_search.
 The beamforming and calibration scripts should in principle be compatible with both legacy and MWAX VCS data, but as of yet have only been tested with MWAX data.